RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-ping-identity.md

     {{<image filename="images/rc/saml/ping_identity_saml_20.png" alt="" >}}{{</image>}}

 1. If the test has succeeded, you will see the following screen.
 Your local account is now considered a SAML account.
-In order to login to SM going forward, select the **Sign in with SSO** button.
+To log in to admin console going forward, select the **Sign in with SSO** button.

     {{<image filename="images/rc/saml/sm_saml_11.png" alt="" >}}{{</image>}}